 “You can’t trust the mainstream media!”

-The reason I don’t believe in that conspiracy theory is because I questioned it.
+The reason I don’t believe in your conspiracy theory is because I questioned it.

 “You must be a shill!”

-The people who organise and carry out these false flag operations must be extremely over-worked if they are behind every single deplorable act that is being reported on in the news.
+The people who organize and carry out these false flag operations must be extremely over-worked if they are behind every single deplorable act that is being reported on in the news.

 “People didn’t believe us when we said that [Insert Theory Here] was true!”